SnowSzn/rgss-script-editor/README.md

 ```

 Nevertheless this feature should not be used, hence the **EXPERIMENTAL** label on it, since scripts are loaded on top of the previous scripts causing possible undefined or unexpected behavior problems.

----

-## Latest Release Notes

-### [1.4.0] - 16/07/2024

-#### Added

-- Added configuration to change the log files path
-  - Moved all the extension's files and folders inside a parent folder to make it tidier
-  - The script loader is now re-created when the game log file path is changed
-- Drag and drop sections (folder/scripts) on the VSCode editor
-  - You can drop sections from the extension's tree view directly on the editor
-    - When a folder is dropped it will open all sections inside recursively
-    - You can drop sections on different columns
-- Compile enabled scripts using a keybind
-  - You can use a keybind (CTRL+F5 by default) to quickly compile the current enabled scripts
-  - The bundle file name is set to Scripts to match the RPG Maker bundle file name
-  - You can use this to automatize the creation of a bundle file for game distribution.
-- Copy and paste sections on the extension's tree view
-  - You can copy any section on the tree view
-    - Copied folders will keep all child sections
-    - All sections will be saved in the clipboard
-  - Paste any saved section on the clipboard anywhere on the tree
-    - Pasted sections will make sure not to overwrite existing sections with the same name

-#### Changed

-- Load order file uses the user selected EOL characters when created
-- Extension shows an error message when it is not possible to move sections

 ## Contributors